 The holidays can be a special season for families, they are often filled with holiday foods, decorations, celebrations, and traditions – all of which have the general aim of creating memories and bringing families closer together.
-But this year is different.
-Because of the pandemic those special traditions may need to be postponed or even cancelled – causing many children, parents, and families, around the world, to experience some kind of loss.
+But because of the pandemic some special traditions may need to be altered, postponed, or even cancelled – causing many children, parents, and families to experience some kind of loss.
 Nevertheless, parents’ desires to provide a happy holiday for their family is likely not extinguished.
 But with so many difficult and complex feelings and events, what can parents do to help foster a positive and happy holiday season?

 Acknowledge, process, and mourn

 Sadness, frustration, anxiety, fear, anger, loneliness – none of these emotions feel good and most everyone does their best to avoid such painful feelings.
 While feelings like these are sometimes unavoidable, they are appropriate, normal, and healthy responses to when bad things happen in life – like COVID-19.
 But even though we have no control over the virus or its ramifications – it is important to acknowledge, process, and mourn the losses caused by it.

 While parents have acquired the maturity to process such unpleasant emotions – children are still learning.
 From toddlerhood through adolescence, children are actively learning how to navigate complex and troubling emotions.
 And while adults are able to express themselves verbally, children, instead more often, act out or use behavior to express their emotions.
 Depending on the age of your child the behavior may look different.
 For example, a two-year-old may express himself by crying or screaming when told he cannot light the menorah, but a 16-year-old may slam a door when asked to help decorate the Christmas tree.
 It’s important to not take such behavior personally.